Open Access Dissertation

 Chapter six opens with the retro synthetic analysis of mimics of the oligosaccharide by a convergent route before outlining the actual synthesis.
 Tetra, hexa, and octa saccharides corresponding to a proposed structure were synthesized along with tetrasaccharyl mimics of various possible linkage isomers.
 Extensive spectroscopic investigation of these oligosaccharides and comparison of the data with that of the natural isolate enabled the structure to be confirmed as [→4)-β-D-Manp-(1→4)-β-D-Xylp-(1→]n.

 In chapter seven, the experimental procedures and characterization data for the synthesized compounds discussed in chapter five are documented, while in chapter eight the overall conclusions of the dissertation are presented.

 Sardar, Md yeajur Rahaman, "Thiomaleic anhydride: a linchpin for organic synthesis and structural verification of a nonprotein antifreeze oligosaccharide" (2011).
 Wayne State University Dissertations.
-Paper 394.
+394.